jguhlin/minimap2-rs/README.md

 ## Multithreading
 Multithreading is supported, for implementation example see [fakeminimap2](https://github.com/jguhlin/minimap2-rs/blob/main/fakeminimap2/src/main.rs).
 Minimap2 also supports threading itself, and will use a minimum of 3 cores for building the index.
 Multithreading for mapping is left to the end-user.

+Adjust the number of threads used to build the index:
 ```rust
 let mut aligner = Aligner::builder()
     .map_ont()